 Manufacturers manage a number of unpredictable and hazardous components.
-When the systems fall down, (such as was the case in the devastating Brisbane 2011 floods) it’s not just profits that are lost, people can (and have), lost their lives.
-It’s a big remit to manage risk, but when a cyber attack could mean that unknown parties have the power to control pipelines, or your release valves, then real damage could occur.
+When the systems fall down, it’s not just the risk of profits being lost, there are other flow-on impacts.
+It’s a big remit to manage risk, but when a cyber attack could mean that unknown parties have the power to control pipelines, shut down operations and release sensitive business information, it’s critical to safeguard your business.

 However, the news isn’t all doom and gloom.
 Mature cybersecurity protocol is about being vigilant, cautious and collaborative with other departments within your organisation and within the wider industry.
 Here are some best practices you can undertake to reduce the threat of attack.